erlendleganger/cygwin-install/README.md

 =====

 1. Clone this repo into for example c:\original\cygwin-install.
-2. Verify the pkgdir, rootdir settings in cygwin-setup.cmd; modify as required.
+1. Verify the pkgdir, rootdir settings in cygwin-setup.cmd; modify as required.
-3. Verify the tgtdir,pkgdir settings in puttycyg-setup.sh;
+1. Verify the tgtdir,pkgdir settings in puttycyg-setup.sh;
    modify as required.
-4. Start a CMD window as Administrator.
+1. Start a CMD window as Administrator.
-5. In the CMD window, run the cygwin-setup.cmd file.
+1. In the CMD window, run the cygwin-setup.cmd file.
-6. Read the instructions from cygwin-setup.cmd to install perl, putty.
+1. Read the instructions from cygwin-setup.cmd to install perl, putty.
-7. Putty setup:
+1. Putty setup:
-  a.
-Start the installed c:\opt\putty\putty.exe
+    1. Start the installed c:\opt\putty\putty.exe
-  b.
-Create a session called cygwin, use host name "-" (a dash) and Connection
+    1. Create a session called cygwin, use host name "-" (a dash) and Connection
      type: Cygterm.
-  c.
-Create a shortcut to load this: "c:\opt\putty\putty.exe -load cygwin"
+    1. Create a shortcut to load this: "c:\opt\putty\putty.exe -load cygwin"
-  d.
-Load proper colours using the reg key file putty-cygwin-session.reg
+    1. Load proper colours using the reg key file putty-cygwin-session.reg
-  e.
-Use the shortcut and verify that Cygwin starts with proper colours
+    1. Use the shortcut and verify that Cygwin starts with proper colours
-8. Start using Cygwin.
+1. Start using Cygwin.

 Git stuff
 =========